112 Harley Street

 The early pregnancy scan is the first pregnancy scan that you can have and is not routinely available on the NHS.
 It is often done if you are not sure if you are pregnant or to provide reassurance in the very early stages of your pregnancy.
 It is particularly reassuring for women who have suffered a previous miscarriage or ectopic pregnancy.

-You can have an early pregnancy scan any time from 6 weeks to 11 weeks and 1 day into your pregnancy.
+Early Pregnancy Scans can be performed any time from 7 to 11 weeks of pregnancy.
 These dates are calculated from the first day of your last menstrual period.